 “It’s possible for me because I’m a witch, and all witches are born in the Year of the Cat.”

 “Couldn’t you turn her into a toad or something?” asked Isis.
 But Katie shook her head.
-If Miss vile suddenly turned up to school one day as a toad, everyone would know who was to blame, and Katie would be in a huge heap of trouble.
-She might even get expelled for turning a teacher into a toad.
+If Miss Vile suddenly turned up to school one day as a toad, everyone would know who was to blame, and I would be in a huge heap of trouble.
+I might even get expelled for turning a teacher into a toad.

 And then the Head Teacher called Katie and Isis into her study.
 She read the note, and shook her head.
 But she wasn’t too cross, because she knew all about Katie.

 “I know that you are a bit different,” she said to Katie, “and that you can do all sorts of magic spells, but it’s best not to mention it to anybody, ok?
 Some things are best kept a secret.
 Now go back to your lessons both of you.”

 Katie and Isis didn’t see much point in hurrying back to the class, and so they both sat in the cloak room and talked over the problem of Miss Vile.

 “Well if you can’t turn her into something horrid, maybe you can turn her into something nice,” said Isis.

 And Katie thought about this.
 But she couldn’t imagine Miss Vile being anything nice, and she thought that the magic wouldn’t work.